 Obviously, in the Ahmaud Arbery case, the guys with guns turned out not to be the good ones, as they ended up killing an innocent man.
 However, they were still perceived as heroes by rightists who tried hard to fund the pro-killers narrative.

 The only solution to this is to agree on the terms of who is a “good guy” in the country.
 For that purpose, the end goal is to believe that the police are the only good guys out there, obviously, as long as they are working under the law.
-But it still does not mean that the armaments of the police should be increased, as it will eventually increase in yet another wave of violence that happens on a daily basis.
+But it still does not mean that the armaments of the police should be increased, as it will eventually result in yet another wave of violence that happens daily.

 Letting the governmental agencies be the good guy and leaving everyone alone can be a quick fix to neutralize killings.